Winner Winner Chicken Dinner Logo

 Q: Should I buy the fastest charger available for my phone?

 A: Not necessarily.
 Match the charger to your phone's maximum supported speed.
-A 120W charger won't charge a 25W phone any faster than a 30W charger, but will cost more and be larger.
+A 120W charger will not charge a 25W phone any faster than a 30W charger, but will cost more and be larger.
 Buy based on your actual charging needs.

 🎯 Key Takeaways